-A minor nonconformity was raised against indicator 5.1.2: During the mill visit it was noted that the monsoon drain located near the ramp was contaminated.
-There were empty plastic containers kept in the same area with scrap iron although there is a designated schedule waste store.
-The scrap iron is scattered.
+However a Minor nonconformity was raised against indicator 5.1.2: Environmental improvement plan to mitigate the negative impact and promote the positive ones, is developed, implemented and monitored.
+During the mill visit it was noted that the monsoon drain located near the ramp, within the mill compound was contaminated with water from the ram.
+Empty plastic containers kept in the same area with scrap iron although there is a designated schedule waste store for empty plastic containers.
+It is noted the LEV/Fume Hood at the laboratory was not re-designed as per recommendation from the Baseline Inspection and Evaluation by external consultant dated 28/6/2011.
+It was concluded that implementation and monitoring to mitigate negative impact is lacking.